kpraveenkumar19/uptime-monitor/README.md

   Uptime Monitor
 </h1>

-An uptime monitoring service that that continuously monitors the uptime of a list of websites.
+An uptime monitoring service that continuously monitors the uptime of a list of websites.
 When it detects a website is down, it posts a Slack message notifying that the website is down, and another message when the website is back up again.

 ## Table of Contents